 Because it’s so mild, herbed or citrus-spiked chicken complements Creamers well.
 Ditto for BBQ’d.
-Potato Shish Kabobs in the Oven mixes colorful veggies with tofu and boneless chicken breast chunks marinated in Balsamic and soy sauce with mustard, oregano, maple syrup and garlic.
+Potato Shish Kabobs in the Oven mixes colorful veggies with tofu and boneless chicken breast chunks marinated in Balsamic and soy sauce with mustard, oregano, maple syrup, and garlic.
 Yum!
-Greek-style is also tangy and aromatic: match an herbed, roasted whole chicken with crisp, lemony Skillet Greek Potatoes.
+Greek style is also tangy and aromatics: match an herbed, roasted whole chicken with crisp, lemony Skillet Greek Potatoes.

 These aren’t star chef Michael Smith’s favorites for nothing.
 He calls them “wildly healthy nutritional powerhouses.”
 Flat and disk-shaped, slightly crunchy lentils play the perfect foil to buttery Creamers.
-Try Healthy Creamer Potato and Lentil Shepherd’s Pie with green pulses for a tasty and nutritient-rich all-in-one meal.
-Or whip up a lentil burger and serve with oven Creamer fries.
+Try Vegan Pot Pie with green pulses for a tasty and nutrient-rich all-in-one meal.
+Or whip up a lentil burger and serve it with oven Creamer fries.